Chase Guttman: Traveler, Drone Photographer & Cinematographer

 We recently met Chase at a travel industry event in New York and we were immediately drawn to his specialty of drone photography and cinematography.
-We don’t have any experience with drones, so looking at Chase’s work was awesome!
+We don’t have any experience with drones, so looking at Chase’s work was awesome and inspiring!

 Beyond his drone and photography expertise, Chase has some unique travel stories to share, and he has seen more of the USA than most of us can imagine.

 Three-time recipient and the first American to win Young Travel Photographer of the Year, a prestigious international competition judged by museum curators and magazine editors, Guttman was named a World’s Top Travel Photographer by Condé Nast Traveler and a Rising Star by Instagram.
 He won the Walter Cronkite Award for Excellence in Storytelling and Exploration, a lifetime achievement level honor.

 His book, The Handbook of Drone Photography, was one of the first books written on the topic and received critical acclaim from publications such as Travel + Leisure and The Telegraph and Business Insider.